-6.2.
-Monitoring purpose, objectives and scope
+6.2 Monitoring purpose, objectives and scope

 As outlined in Section 3.5 no watercourses will be directly impacted or modified by the Project's works.
-The closest Project worksite to an existing watercourse is Wiley Park Station services building, which is located approximately 100m from an unnamed concrete lined channel which forms the upper reaches of Coxs Creek and is identified as a first-order stream.
 Treated construction water may be discharged into existing stormwater systems during the delivery of the Project.